zeecitizen/h2o-3/h2o-docs/src/product/data-science/gbm-params/nbins_cats.rst

 	# this example uses cartesian grid search because the search space is small
 	# and we want to see the performance of all models.
 For a larger search space use
 	# random grid search instead: list(strategy = "RandomDiscrete")
-	# this gbm uses early stopping once the validation AUC doesn't improve by at least 0.01% for
+	# this GBM uses early stopping once the validation AUC doesn't improve by at least 0.01% for
 	# 5 consecutive scoring events
 	grid <- h2o.grid(x = predictors, y = response, training_frame = train, validation_frame = valid,
 	                 algorithm = "gbm", grid_id = "air_grid", hyper_params = hyper_params,